paulovieira/hapi-auth-cookie-cache/readme.md

 ## register multple times

 This plugin can be registered multiple times.
-This can be used to implement separate login systems in the same app.
+This can be used to implement multiple (independent) login systems in the same app.

 The following options must be unique per registration:

-- schemeName (default is 'cookie-cache')
+- `schemeName` (default is 'cookie-cache')
-- scheme.cookie (default is 'sid')
+- `scheme.cookie` (default is 'sid')
-- scheme.requestDecoratorName (default is 'cookieAuth')
+- `scheme.requestDecoratorName` (default is 'cookieAuth')

 The following options should also probably be unique per registration (altough not technically necessary):
+- `loginDataPath`
-- loginDataPath
+- `loginRedirectTo`
-- loginRedirectTo
+- `logoutPath`
-- logoutPath
+- `validateLoginData`
-- policy.segment (default is 'sessions' - probably makes sense to separate where the sessions)
+- `policy.segment` (probably makes sense to have a separate store/table for the each group of sessions).